Characteristics of oats

 Can also be used also in the form of refined flour or whole wheat (the latter is more convenient) to develop varied dishes.
 If the flour is integral must be soaked overnight.

-More information on oats in the listing above
+More information on oats.

 Other interesting articles

 This material is for informational purposes only.
 In case of doubt, consult the doctor.

 "Botanical" is not responsible for damages caused by self-medication.